rbergmair/recruitment_challenge/so1rb_doc/EXPLORATION.md

 - The best set of three dimensions achieves 60%, but that cell only contains 10 data points.
 - The best set of four dimensions achieves 50%.
-- The fact that it tails off after three suggests that there's little point to continuing to look for central embedding in higher-dimensional spaces.
+- The fact that the differences reverse direction after three dimensions suggests that there's little point to continuing to look for central embedding in higher-dimensional spaces.
 - Reiterating the experiment with `all_data`, capping at 2500 datapoints, the progression is 8%, 17%, 50%, 33%.